nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 215
 00:13:17,459 --> 00:13:22,187
-[SPEAKER_02]: So we'll set him up with a VM, that way he has some place to connect to.
+[SPEAKER_02]: So we'll set him up with a VM too, that way he has some place to connect to.

 216
 00:13:30,385 --> 00:13:34,258
-[SPEAKER_02]: Somebody work on that.
+[SPEAKER_02]: We'll have somebody work on that.

 217
 00:13:34,278 --> 00:13:34,641